Free Fermion Distributions Are Hard to Learn: Introduction

 \begin{inftheorem}[C.f. \Cref{cor:stat-hard} and \Cref{cor:stat-hard-ff}] Free fermion distributions are exponentially hard to learn from empirical expectation values. \end{inftheorem}

 Interestingly, this result is of information theoretic nature: the hardness is due to the fact that any algorithm requires the values of exponentially many expectation values in order to determine the underlying distribution.
-This is in stark contrast to free fermion states: By Wick's theorem all $k$-point functions can be decomposed into combinations of $2$-point functions.
-Thus, the linearly many $2$-point functions, which can be estimated from expectation values, suffice to determine the corresponding quantum state\xnote{2point}.
+This is in stark contrast to free fermion tomography: By Wick's theorem all $k$-point functions can be decomposed into combinations of $2$-point functions.
+Thus, the quadratically many $2$-point functions, which can be estimated from expectation values, suffice to determine the corresponding quantum state\endnotemark.

-\xnotecontent{2point}{We note that it is actually easy to see that any algorithm that tries to learn free fermion distributions by means of two point functions only must have some blind spots: The set of free fermion distributions contains all tensor products of even parity distributions (c.f. \Cref{lem:M-s-in-M}).
+\endnotetext{We note that it is actually easy to see that any algorithm for learning free fermion distributions using only two point functions must have some blind spots: The set of free fermion distributions contains all tensor products of even parity distributions (c.f. \Cref{lem:M-s-in-M}).
 The even parity distribution, on the other hand, has uniform marginals.
 Thus, there exist pairs of distributions that can not be distinguished by the knowledge of all two point functions.}

 Since Wicks theorem is at the core of the free fermion formalism, the lack of its applicability for distribution learning hints at the possibility of a stronger statement.
-The next statement goes into this direction as that it allows the learner to have more general sample access to the true distribution (instead of only empirical expectation values).
-It relies on the learning parities with noise assumption, a standard assumption in cryptography \cite{regevOnLattices2009, pietrzakCryptography2012}, and only applies with respect to an evaluator.
-This means, that we can show hardness only when the algorithm is required to learn a program that is able to compute the probability density function of the underlying distribution (c.f. \Cref{preliminaries}).
+The next statement goes into this direction as that it allows the learner to access the unknown distribution directly on the level of individual samples (instead of only empirical expectation values).
+It relies on the learning parities with noise (LPN) assumption, a standard assumption in cryptography \cite{regevOnLattices2009, pietrzakCryptography2012}.

 \begin{inftheorem}[C.f. \Cref{cor:samp-hard} and \Cref{cor:samp-hard-ff}] Free fermion distributions are hard to learn from samples under the learning parity with noise assumption. \end{inftheorem}